WEAK STOMACH ACID AND THE RELATIONSHIP TO

 HOW TO FIX HYPOCHLORHYDRIA

 - TRY AND EAT WHEN YOU ARE NOT STRESSED: There are two parts of the nervous system --- the Sympathetic and the Parasympathetic.
 The Sympathetic Nervous System is geared toward fight or flight.
 It gives us a rush of adrenaline and moves blood away from the digestive organs to our limbs so that we can flee or stand and fight (this reaction occurs even if the stressor is not physical in nature).
 Conversely, the Parasympathetic Nervous System is all about relaxation and digestion.
-For more information on Sympathetic Dominance, visit BRAIN-BASED THERAPY, MISSOURI.
+To learn more about that relationship, read my post on SYMPATHETIC DOMINANCE.

 - EAT LOW CARB: Sugar, Fructose, High Glycemic-Index foods, and even artificial sweeteners mess with your digestive system by decreasing stomach acidity.
 Some of this is because they acidify the body in general (creating the inverse relationship we spoke of earlier).
 Some of this is due to the fact that these things have a tendency to feed part of the very problem we are trying to correct ---- Dysbiosis.
 Also be aware that there is thirty year old research tying Gluten Sensitivity back to Hypochlorhidria.
-A LOW CARB DIET (I prefer PALEO) is a potential solution to all of this and more.
+A PALEO DIET is a potential solution to all of this and more.

-- GET TO A HEALTHY WEIGHT: Although GERD symptoms can hit just about anyone, they, like numerous other health-related problems, are much more common in those who are overweight.
+- GET TO A HEALTHY WEIGHT: Although GERD symptoms can hit just about anyone, like numerous other health-related problems, they're much more common in those who are overweight.
 Interested in getting to a healthy weight?
 CLICK HERE.

 - GET PERIODIC ADJUSTMENTS: Although people who have never been to a Chiropractor do not understand this point, Chiropractors and their patients do.
 There is not a day that goes by where someone does not come to get adjusted because of their heartburn.
 Nerves from the spine (HERE) control the organs, glands, and tissues of your body.
 When the vertebrae are either misaligned or not moving freely in relationship to each other, it creates subtle dysfunctions in the nerves that may or may not lead to pain, but can often trigger other seemingly unrelated symptoms.
 Heartburn is actually one of the most common of these.